Above the Fold

 Above the fold refers to the content visible in a visitor’s browser window without scrolling — the first thing they see when they land on your page.

 The term comes from print newspapers: the most important stories ran on the top half of the front page, visible when the paper was folded in half on a newsstand.
-Online, the same principle applies: what’s immediately visible gets the most attention.
+Online, the same principle applies: what’s immediately visible gets the most attention, the most time, and the most influence over conversion decisions.

 Why Above the Fold Determines Conversion